 Tune-O-Matic

 Gibson’s adjustable bridge, introduced with the 1954 Les Paul Custom, is known as Tune-O-Matic (often abbreviated TOM).
-Individual strings can be altered for better intonation by adjusting their length and height.
+Adjusting their length and height can alter individual strings for better intonation.
 It’s found on a lot of Les Paul models.

 Tuners